 The South West Peninsula Ansteys of Devon and Somerset are a sub-branch of the Cambridgeshire Ansteys of the 1400s and early 1500s.
-The sub-branch commenced in around 1520 and it is likely that today the South West Peninsula Ansteys form the largest sub-branch of Ansteys in existence.
+The sub-branch commenced in around 1520 in Dulverton, so the Dulverton Ansteys are the root and principal sub-branch of the South West Peninsula Ansteys.

-The position of the South West Peninsula Ansteys in the Anstey pedigree is illustrated nicely in the below schematic.
+It is likely that today the South West Peninsula Ansteys form the largest sub-branch of Ansteys in existence.
+Their position in the Anstey pedigree is illustrated nicely in the below schematic.

 Sub-branches of the South West Peninsula Ansteys where we have commenced uploading to this website project include:

 - the Bampton Ansteys